FairwindsOps/rok8s-scripts/README.md

 ## CI Images

-Each new release of rok8s-scripts comes with a set of CI images for simple workflows.
+Each new release of rok8s-scripts generates CI images for common workflows.
 These images include a set of common CI/CD dependencies, including Docker, Kubernetes, Helm, AWS, and Google Cloud client libraries.
 Starting with these images as a base for deployment workflows ensures that you don't need to spend any build time installing extra dependencies.

-We currently include a variety of CI Images, including Alpine and Debian Stretch as our recommended starting points.
-In certain cases you may want to use our images that include Node.js or Golang.
+We currently include CI Images based on Alpine and Debian Stretch as our recommended starting points.
 The latest Debian Stretch release can be pulled from `quay.io/reactiveops/ci-images:v8-stretch`.
-A full list of the latest image tags is available on our [Quay repository](https://quay.io/repository/reactiveops/ci-images).
+A full list of image tags is available on our [Quay repository](https://quay.io/repository/reactiveops/ci-images).

 ## Versioning v8.0.0 and beyond